 There are several considerations when deciding on a weight loss approach.
-I talk about them at length in this post: The Best Weight Loss Approach.
+As a weight loss coach, I work with my clients to figure out what will work for them but I also talk about these considerations at length in this post: The Best Weight Loss Approach.

 Each approach has pros and cons so it’s really up to you to decide what you think will work best for you right now.

 Pros: Teaches skills to have in your toolbox for long-term success.
 May help remedy all-or-nothing mentality.
 Doesn’t eliminate or restrict any food.

 Cons: Can cause reliance on external factors.
 Requires logging intake.
 Has a learning curve.
 Can become obsessive for some people.

 Despite having a very specific, scientific meaning, lots of people only have a vague

 Put simply, calories are units of heat energy that are commonly used to measure the energy value of food.